ashwinbande/user-management-with-email-integration/thoughts.md

 and return it to the user, each time.
 This will be useful to completely understand Nylas API, without the distraction of Redis or Celery.

+### Nylas date format
+Nylas API returns the date as unix timestamp. so I am storing it as an Integer.

+The API will also return the same, the front end will need to convert it to a date format, which shouldn't be an issue.

+### Assumption for date filter in threads
+I am assuming date filter in thread will work as follows: for a given `from_date`, the `first_message_received_timestamp` should be greater than or equal to the `from_date`. for a given `to_date`, the `last_message_received_timestamp` should be less than or equal to the `to_date`.